Amano Shrimp vs Freshwater Angelfish: Complete Comparison (2026)

 Health and Lifespan Comparison

 Amano Shrimp has a typical lifespan of 2-3 years, while Freshwater Angelfish lives approximately 10-12 years.
 Health profiles differ significantly between these fish.
-Amano Shrimp is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Amano Shrimp is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Freshwater Angelfish faces its own health challenges including Ich (White Spot Disease), Hexamita (Hole-in-Head Disease), Fin Rot.
 Amano Shrimp has 1 documented predispositions compared to 3 for Freshwater Angelfish, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health